Skip to content

 Your off-grid system needs two additional critical components:

-Inverter: Converts the direct current (DC) electricity produced by solar panels and stored in batteries into alternating current (AC) electricity to run your household appliances.
+The inverter converts the direct current (DC) electricity produced by solar panels and stored in batteries into alternating current (AC) electricity to power your household appliances.
 Standard household electricity is AC.
+If you will run sensitive electronics with your inverter, make sure it produces a pure sine wave AC current.
+Some basic inverters produce “dirty” AC that can damage some appliances.

 Understanding the operational flow helps clarify why system design is critical.
 Here’s how a complete off-grid solar system operates throughout a daily cycle: